What is Desktop Publishing?

 pushed out of the market.
 Adobe products are well suited for this

-made from the one manufacture, each
+industry as they are all made from the one manufacture, each

 program in the suite are connected, each capable of creating